shivani14012004/social-network-ads-purchase-prediction/README.md

 The numerical features are scaled using **StandardScaler** before applying the KNN algorithm.

-The model predicts one of two outcomes:
+The model predicts two outcomes:

 * `0` → Not Purchased
 * `1` → Purchased

-The trained KNN model and scaler are saved as `.pkl` files and used by the Streamlit application.
+The trained Machine Learning models and scaler are saved as `.pkl` files and used by the Streamlit application.

 ---

 ## 🎯 Project Objectives

-The main objectives of this project are:

 * Analyze customer purchase behavior.
 * Perform data preprocessing.